2025–26 Reading F.C. season: October

-On 4 October, Reading hosted Mansfield Town at the Select Car Leasing Stadium with owner Rob Couhig attending the match.
-Reading drew 1–1 with former Leeds United midfielder Tyler Roberts opening the scoring for the visitors in the 7th minute and Jack Marriott then equalised for the hosts in the 71st minute following a pass from Matt Ritchie.
-This result left Reading in 19th place on 10 points and a -4 goal difference.

-On 7 October, Reading hosted EFL League Two club Milton Keynes Dons at the Select Car Leasing Stadium in their final group stage match of the EFL Trophy.
+On 7 October, Reading hosted EFL League Two club Milton Keynes Dons at the Madejski Stadium in their final group stage match of the EFL Trophy.
 Reading won 1–0 with Sean Patton opening the scoring for the hosts in the 88th minute with his first goal for Reading.
-This win ensured that Reading qualified for the Round of 32.
+However, Reading failed to qualify for the Round of 32 on goal difference(+2 Reading, +3 West Ham Utd U21, +4 Swindon Town).

 On 8 October, Reading announced that Jack Marriott had been nominated for EFL League One Player of the Month award for September alongside Devante Cole (Port Vale), Josh Neufville (Bradford City) and Harvey White (Stevenage).
-Later on the same day, Reading announced that there would be themed matchdays at the Select Car Leasing Stadium throughout the rest of the current season such as: Fireworks night on 22 November against Rotherham United, then a Christmas matchday on 18 December against Luton Town, then a Louisiana Day on 24 January against Barnsley – with Rob Couhig and Todd Trosclair in attendance, then Valentines Day on 14 February against Rob Couhig’s former club Wycombe Wanderers, then Mardi Gras on 17 February against Bolton Wanderers, then 106 Day on 28 March against Wigan Athletic to celebrate the 20 year anniversary of the Royals breaking the EFL Championship promotion points record in the 2005/06 season, Easter on 6 April against Lincoln City and Final Day on 2 May against Blackpool.
+Later on the same day, Reading announced that there would be themed matchdays at the Madejski Stadium throughout the rest of the current season such as: Fireworks night on 22 November against Rotherham United, then a Christmas matchday on 18 December against Luton Town, then a Louisiana Day on 24 January against Barnsley – with Rob Couhig and Todd Trosclair in attendance, then Valentine's Day on 14 February against Rob Couhig's former club Wycombe Wanderers, then Mardi Gras on 17 February against Bolton Wanderers, then 106 Day on 28 March against Wigan Athletic to celebrate the 20-year anniversary of the Royals breaking the EFL Championship promotion points record in the 2005/06 season, Easter on 6 April against Lincoln City and Final Day on 2 May against Blackpool.

 On 15 October, Reading announced that Tom Norcott had returned to the club from his loan spell with Woking.

-On 18 October, Reading travelled to the Cardiff City Stadium to face promotion-chasing and newly relegated Cardiff City.
-Reading lost 2–1 with Lewis Wing opening the scoring for the visitors in the 38th minute with a long-range strike following an assist from Matt Ritchie and then Omari Kellyman equalised for the hosts in the 49th minute after an assist from Ronan Kpakio.
+On 18 October, Reading travelled to Wales and the Welsh capital to visit the Cardiff City Stadium to face promotion-chasing and newly relegated Cardiff City.
+Reading lost 2–1 with Royals captain Lewis Wing opening the scoring for the visitors in the 38th minute with a long-range strike following an assist from Matt Ritchie and then Omari Kellyman equalised for the hosts in the 49th minute after an assist from Ronan Kpakio.
 Yousef Salech then put the Bluebirds ahead in the 65th minute after another assist from Ronan Kpakio.
 This result left Reading third-from-bottom of the League One table on 11 points from 12 matches.
 Many Royals fans and manager Noel Hunt felt that Reading should have won the match though.